miciek/miciek.github.io/_posts/2015-10-10-sane-sharding-with-akka-cluster.md

 We see that after scanning container #3 on junction #2, our service made a decision to push the container onto conveyor `CVR_2_9288`.

-## Step 3: Performance testing
+## Performance testing
 Let's simulate 10000 calls of our web service, checking the decision for 5 junctions.
 We will use [ab (ApacheBench)](http://httpd.apache.org/docs/2.2/programs/ab.html) and [parallel (GNU Parallel)](http://www.gnu.org/software/parallel/).
 For each junction we will simulate a sequence of calls (using `ab`).
 The parallelisation will kick in on the web service level.
 We will use `parallel` in order to make parallel calls for 5 different junctions.

 ### Note about performance testing on a laptop
 Remember that numbers presented in this section may (and will) differ depending on a machine, OS, running apps, network, etc. But for the purpose of this post, they are sufficient.

 ### Note about constraining Akka
 In order for all of our tests to be meaningful we will need to constraint Akka.
-I will be using a 4-core processor.
+I am using a 4-core processor.
 For each running Actor System, we will constraint the parallelism of its default `MessageDispatcher` to 2.
-This will allow us to simulate a service which struggles for resources.
+This will allow us to simulate a service which struggles to get resources.

 {% highlight json %}
 actor {